 Introduction

 ISO/IEC 29500 was designed to allow the addition of markup and other data to OOXML documents, and to allow OOXML applications unaware of such markup and date to provide reasonable results.
-ISO/IEC 30114 provides a guideline for such additions, and also specifies a collection of such additions.
+ISO/IEC 30114 provides guidance for such additions, and also specifies a collection of such additions.

 Information technology — Document description and processing languages — Extensions of Office Open XML File Formats